AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ### String

-In you data, you can use strings with dates or date/times – for example, *January 15, 2018* can be set as:
+In you data, you can use strings with dates or date/times

+*January 15, 2018* can be set as:

 * `"2018-01-15"`
 * `"2018-01-15T00:00:00.000Z"`